verbb/wishlist/docs/get-started/configuration.md

 - `pluginName` - If you want to change the plugin name in the control panel.
 - `allowDuplicates` - Whether to allow duplicates in lists.
 - `manageDisabledLists` - Whether to allow front-end users to manage disabled lists and their items.
+- `mergeLastListOnLogin` - Whether to merge a guest user’s lists with all existing lists for the user, when they log in.
 - `purgeInactiveLists` - Whether to purge inactive lists after a certain duration.
 - `purgeInactiveListsDuration` - If purging inactive lists is enabled, after this duration they will be purged.
 - `purgeInactiveGuestListsDuration` - If purging inactive lists is enabled, after this duration only guest lists will be purged.